 Always be aware that there are a large number of third parties that are interested in following you around while you browse the web.
 In addition to the usual hackers and government agencies, your ISP wants to track you online so that they can sell that information to their advertisers.

-In this article, we’ll take a close look at the 6 best VPNs that keep no logs of any kind, and what that means for you, the user.
+In this article, we’ll take a close look at the seven best VPNs that keep no logs of any kind, and what that means for you, the user.

-I did some deep investigation of VPN providers’ logging policies, and I’ve found that the following 6 VPNs are the best VPNs that don’t keep user logs:
+I did some deep investigation of VPN providers’ logging policies, and I’ve found that the following seven VPNs are the best VPNs that don’t keep user logs.

-- NordVPN: Keeps no logs of any kind.
+- NordVPN: #1 no logs VPN provider.
+Keeps no logs of any kind.
 Provides military-level encryption and Double-VPN protection.
 Accepts Bitcoin to protect your payment-related privacy.
+Comes with a risk-free 30-day money-back guarantee.

-- Surfshark: This provider offers excellent protection for your online security and privacy.
+- Surfshark: Best budget-priced private VPN.
+This budget-priced provider offers excellent protection for your online security and privacy.
 Its proprietary “MultiHop” server feature offers double protection for your online travels.

-- CyberGhost: Only tracks the success of connection attempts.
+- CyberGhost: Easy-to-use no logs VPN provider.
+Only tracks the success of connection attempts.
 Easy-to-use app makes it perfect for the first-time VPN user.
 Accepts Bitcoin.

-- PrivateVPN: Does not collect or log any activity while connected to their servers.
+- PrivateVPN: Small but private network.
+Does not collect or log any activity while connected to their servers.
 Apps offer military-level encryption along with IPv6 leak protection.
 Speedy connections.

-I evaluated and ranked the top 6 VPNs by the following criteria:
+I evaluated and ranked the top seven VPNs by the following criteria:

 - Offers anonymous payment methods